bymayo/craft-strava-sync/README.md

 ### Scope

-You may not require access to all Strava data, e.g. You may only require to get an Athletes Details and not upload Activities.
-To put trust in users authorising your website to connecto their Strava account it's important to choose the correct `scope` value when we make a oAuth call to Strava.
+When you make an oAuth request you need to tell Strava what you require from that user.
+You may not require access to all of a users Strava data, e.g. You may only require to get an Athletes Details and not their Activities.
+To put trust in users authorising your website to connec to their Strava account it's important to choose the correct `scope` value when we make a oAuth call to Strava.

+The scope setting is a comma seperated list, by default this is:

+`read, activity:read, read_all, activity:read_all, profile:read_all`

 You can see a list of available scope options at https://developers.strava.com/docs/oauth-updates/ under `Details about requesting access`.